 Kelly Cole returns for her third season as a member of the Harvard women's basketball coaching staff in 2014-15.
 Cole brought 21 years of coaching experience to Lavietes Pavilion on her arrival, including three appearances in the Sweet 16 as a member of the Boston College staff.

-Cole has spent the past five seasons working as a head coach at the high school level, including most recently at Buckingham Browne & Nichols in Cambridge.
-She led BB&N to a 15-11 overall record and a 9-3 record in the Independent School League this past season, with the team’s third-place finish in the ISL marking its best since 2005.
+Cole spent five seasons working as a head coach at the high school level, including at Buckingham Browne & Nichols in Cambridge.
+She led BB&N to a 15-11 overall record and a 9-3 record in the Independent School League in 2011-12, with the team’s third-place finish in the ISL marking its best since 2005.
 Cole also served as the head coach at Bedford High School for the 2010-11 season and at the Gann Academy from 2007-10.

 Cole worked a total of nine seasons at Boston College under head coach Cathy Inglese, spending seven of those seasons as an assistant coach before being promoted to associate head coach in May of 2004.
 While in Chestnut Hill, Cole helped the Eagles to a 192-89 overall record and seven NCAA Tournament appearances, including trips to the Sweet 16 in 2003, 2004 and 2006.
 Boston College won at least 20 games seven times during this stretch and in 2003-04 posted a 27-7 mark en route to the BIG EAST Championship.
 The Eagles were also a combined 95-51 in BIG EAST and ACC play.